sje30/sharing-report/proofs/proof_comments.md

 [AU: Please check this reference and confirm it is correct.
 If possible, provide a DOI.]

 The reference is correct, but there is no DOI.
-After looking, we think the following might be a better reference for [23] and does have a DOI:
+We think the following might be a better reference for [23] and does have a DOI:

     Stodden, V. Computing in Science & Engineering 11, no. 1: 35-40  (2009).
     http://dx.doi.org/10.1109/MCSE.2009.19